-- Plaid (2V) Jumper (style 194) No more than 1 inch above the knee - Skort (UD) in plaid or khaki No more than 1 inch above the knee - Black and Gold Moisture Wicking polos with St. Francis Xavier Logo - Black Crew Neck Cardigan Sweater with Gold Crest - Khaki or Black pants - Khaki or Black shorts (pull-on available for Pre-K and K) No more than 1 inch above the knee - Mass Day: White Peter Pan long or short sleeve with black "SFX" and plaid jumper - Black Socks
+- Plaid jumper no more than 2 inches above the knee - Skort in plaid or khaki no more than 2 inches above the knee - Safety shorts if not in skort - Black polos with St. Francis Xavier logo - Black crew neck cardigan sweater with St. Francis Xavier logo - Khaki or black pants - Khaki or black shorts (pull-on available for Pre-K and K) No more than 2 inches above the knee - Mass Day: white Peter Pan long or short sleeve with black "SFX" and plaid jumper - Black Socks